 5. Now that we’ve introduced this simple visual, the transition to the music staff will be smooth.
 You can ask students to mark the downbeats through folding, as shown in the example below.
 Or they could choose to make tick marks to indicate the downbeats; a trick I employed in high school when figuring out difficult rhythms.

-From there you can guide students in writing a syncopated rhythm from the repertoire you've chosen, such as Alabama Gal.
+From there you can guide students in writing a syncopated rhythm from the repertoire you’ve chosen.
 Then, color-block the beats to emphasize the syncopation.
 The visual below really helps to make the connection.
-You can even visualize the folds in the paper and the unsettledness of the syncopated rhythm.

 I hope you’re able to use some of these ideas for your own classroom.
 Please share your own syncopation ideas in the comments section!